marc-q/Coding-Style/README.md

 ## Tab Characters
 *Do not ever change the size of tabs in your editor;* leave them as 8 spaces.

+## Namespace
+* Functions should use `lower_case_with_underscores`.
+* Structures, types and objects should use `CamelCaseWithoutUnderscores`.
+* Macros and constants should use `UPPER_CASE_WITH_UNDERSCORES`.
+* All symbols should be prefixed with a short (2–4 characters) version of the namespace.
+This is shortened purely for ease of typing, but should still be unique.
+* All methods of a class should also be prefixed with the class name.

 ## Braces
 * Curly braces should not be used for single statement blocks.